nexusformat/definitions/manual/source/classes/base_classes/optical-spectroscopy-structure.rst

 Application Definitions
 -----------------------

-    :ref:`NXoptical_spectroscopy`:
-       A generic application definition for spectroscopy measurements.
-This includes in particular ellipsometry and Raman spectroscopy measurements, but also other techniques such as photoluminescence, transmission, and reflection measurements.
-The requirements are: (i) an incident photon beam, (ii) a detector to measure scattered/emitted photons, and (iii) a sample.

     :ref:`NXellipsometry`:
        An application definition for ellipsometry measurements, including complex systems up to variable angle spectroscopic ellipsometry.

-    :ref:`NXraman`:
-       An application definition for Raman spectroscopy measurements.

 Base Classes
 ------------

 This is the set of base classes for describing an optical experiment.

-    :ref:`NXbeam_device`
-       Beam devices are used to relate a beam, which has always at least one origin and at least one destination.

-       By referencing the beam devices with each other, a beam path can be constructed.
-This can be used for vizualization or beam propery modeling along the beam path.

     :ref:`NXbeam`
       Beam properties such as intensity, polarization, wavelength or direction.